Interpretable AI for relating brain structural and functional connectomes: Introduction

 Motivated by the success of deep learning models for connectomes, we develop methodology for (1) including graphical features of SC to improve FC prediction, (2) characterizing the joint variation of SC and FC through a generative model, and (3) providing interpretable inference for SC-FC coupling.
 Leveraging the state-of-the-art predictive performance of MLP methods in SC-FC coupling and inspired by the flexibility of VAE-based methods, we developed the \textbf{St}ructural \textbf{a}nd \textbf{F}unctional \textbf{G}raph \textbf{A}u\textbf{t}o-\textbf{E}ncoder (Staf-GATE).
 To obtain interpretable inferences from Staf-GATE, we developed a perturbation-based algorithm to provide insights into the complex SC-FC coupling relationship.
 We summarize our main contributions as follows.

-First, we learn the joint probability distribution of SC and FC through Staf-GATE, which consists of 3 components: an encoder, a decoder, and a predictive decoder.
+First, we learn the joint probability distribution of SC and FC through Staf-GATE, which consists of 3 components: an encoder, a decoder, and a predictive generator.
 Staf-GATE takes $A_i$, an individual's SC, as input and outputs denoised SC, denoted as $\hat{A_i}$ and predicted FC denoted as $\hat{B_i}$ (see Figure \ref{fig:Staf-GATE}).
 The encoder maps input $A_i$ to latent variables $z_i$.
 The decoder, which leverages graph k-nearest neighbor layers to incorporate the relative distance between nodes, learns the probability distribution of $A_i|z_i$ through a Poisson latent space model \citep{Liu2021}.
-The predictive decoder infers the latent variable $z_i$ targeted towards predicting output $B_i$.
-Collectively, the decoder and predictive decoder learn the conditional joint distribution of $p(A_i, B_i|z_i)$.
+The predictive generator infers the latent variable $z_i$ targeted towards predicting output $B_i$.
+Collectively, the decoder and predictive generator learn the conditional joint distribution of $p(A_i, B_i|z_i)$.

 Second, we provide interpretable inference through an iterative algorithm, which is inspired by the idea of interpreting neural networks using meaningful perturbations \citep{Fong2017}.
 We perturb the SC network by iteratively severing (masking) connections between pairs of ROIs and measuring the degradation in predictive performance.
 Edges critical for prediction are collected into a subnetwork that is crucial for SC-FC coupling.
 By repeatedly training Staf-GATE and running the interpretation algorithm, we found that our interpretation algorithm is robust and reproducible.
+As the algorithm is independent of Staf-GATE, it can be widely applied to other studies relying on deep learning to provide further inference.